Gamify-IT/docs/dev-manuals/languages/unity/dynamically-load-data-overworld.md

 - the lecturer interface will create a configuration file in some way anyways
   - the text files could be derived from that configuration file, or could be created separately automatically

+### idea 2

+- if we dont want to create extra text files out of the configuration
+- we can get the data out of the configuration files
+  - script to get the data might be a little bit more complex
+  - should be still doable if we choose a good configuration file structure
+- rest same as in idea 1

 ## minigame spawn location

+### current state

+- currently only one minigame is set by hand to load when the player gets to the specific spot
+- 12 minigame spots per world and 12 minigame spots per dungeon are available
+  - marked with a specific texture on the floor

+### goal

+- a configuration file can set the minigame that spawns at which minigame point
+  - content of the minigame (questions, answers, etc.) is also set with the config file

 ## additional knowledge in books